Brand New Boilers,Intelligent Thermostats, Magnaclean Filters,

 They work by heating water straight from the cold water main as soon as a hot tap is opened.
 Considering that they don’t need a hot water cylinder or cold water tank, they save considerably on space.

-The boiler units themselves are now really sleek, and when integrated with the present day flue solutions can quite easily be positioned just about anywhere in your home.
+The boiler units themselves are now really sleek, and when combined with the present day flue solutions can quite easily be positioned just about anywhere in your home.

-The heating system works on a two pipe process, which is typically found in most domestic properties, & is subsequently very easy to either install from new, or join into existing systems.
+The heating system works on a two pipe process, which is typically found in most domestic houses, & is subsequently very easy to either install from new, or join into existing systems.

 As a result of there being less pipework required, they are normally less expensive to put in.